Thinking of relocating to one of the prettiest villages in Bedfordshire?

 The active locals host a popular Village Festival around the last weekend in August every year attracting thousands of visitors.

-Lined with a wide selection of specialist shops, services, pubs, and restaurants.
+At the heart of the village lies its visually appealing Georgian center, adorned with a diverse array of specialist shops, services, pubs, and restaurants.

-Located on the southern edge of Bedford, the village of Elstow has a long history, with settlements dating back at least to the Neolithic era.
+Located on the southern edge of Bedford, the village of Elstow has a long history, boasting settlements dating back at least to the Neolithic era.

 The centre of the village, a conservation area, is an oasis of tranquility, with an attractive village green – a good place for a picnic or for children to play.